rafaelkyrdan/in-scalaz/README.md

 # in-scalaz
-Adopt scalaz in practice.
+Explore and adopt scalaz library in practice.
 Project for self education.
 In progress.

 ## Content